FreeFem/FreeFem-doc/docs/documentation/FiniteElement.md

 		   //of a vector FE function
 vh = Uxh;//ok
 //and now vh use the 5x5 mesh
-//but the fespace of vh is alway the 2x2 mesh
+//but the fespace of vh is always the 2x2 mesh

 // Plot
 plot(uh);